dmd-program/dmd-400-sp17/instructor.md

 Because of the online nature of the course, I meet with students virtually via Zoom.
 While I look forwards to seeing your face in the video call, you also have the option to keep your video disabled during the call.

 **Email greeting preferences:**
 I'm fairly informal in email exchanges.
 Please greet me as Mike or Michael.
-You can also greet me as Prof. Collins or Mr. Collins if you prefer to keep formalities.
+You can also greet me as Prof. Collins or Mr. Collins if you prefer to maintain formalities.

 **Office mailing address:**
 210 Patterson Bldg